1. Outline

 The test items of the KIT Speaking Test, on which this corpus is based, are also available on this website.
 Analyzing KISTEC in relation to the test items would allow us to answer questions such as “How do test items affect examinees’ performance?” or “What tasks are effective in eliciting examinees’ performance?”

-4. About KISTEC
+4. Overview of the KISTEC

 4.1 Target data

 KISTEC is based on speech responses to the KIT Speaking Test administered to all first-year graduates of KIT.
+Approximately 97% of the examinees were Japanese, and the other 3% were international students from Asian countries including China, Malaysia, and South Korea.

-The KIT Speaking Test is a computer-based English speaking test in which questions are presented using audio and PC display, and the examinees’ responses are recorded through their headset microphone.
+The KIT Speaking Test is a computer-based semi-direct English speaking test in which questions are presented using audio and PC display, and the examinees’ responses are recorded through their headset microphone.

 One of the three versions of the test was administered to each student.
 We have tentatively named the tests Ver.
 1, 2, and 3.